Certificate of Excellence

 Aerial view of a surfer on a large wave at Impossibles

-How to enter the water at Impossibles
+How to Enter the Water at Impossibles

-Once you’re at Impossibles Beach, you can either walk across the reef if the tide is low enough or paddle straight out on higher tides.
+There are multiple steep cliff paths leading to Impossibles Beach.
+Once on the beach, you can walk across the reef at low tide or paddle straight out at higher tides.

 Drone shot of large, long waves at Impossibles.